Albert Henry Baskerville

-Albert (Bert) Henry Baskerville (born as "Baskiville") (15 January 1883 – 20 May 1908) was a Wellington postal clerk, a rugby union forward, author of the book "Modern Rugby Football: New Zealand Methods; Points for the Beginner, the Player, the Spectator" and a pioneer of rugby league.
+Albert (Bert) Henry Baskerville (born as "Baskiville") (15 January 1883 – 20 May 1908) was a Wellington, New Zealand, postal clerk, a rugby union forward, author of the book Modern Rugby Football: New Zealand Methods; Points for the Beginner, the Player, the Spectator and a pioneer of rugby league.

 Rugby football

-Prior to becoming the administrator of the 1907-08 tour Baskerville played rugby for the Wellington club in 1903 (making 2 appearances for their senior side) before switching to the Oriental club in 1904 where he played regularly in the backs for the senior side.
-He was said to be on the verge of provincial selection towards the end of the 1907 season but was not included in the Wellington representative side.
-He also played for the Post and Telegraph mid week side in 1904 which won the tournament beating Cycle and Bearers in the final.
-The following year in 1905 he represented the Wednesday Players representative side in a match against the Wairarapa Thursday representative side.

-Albert's father Henry had been killed in an accident on 30 January 1903 when doing some drainage works on Upper Queen Street in Auckland.
+His father, Henry William Baskiville, had been killed in an accident on 30 January 1903 when doing some drainage works on Upper Queen Street in Auckland.
 He and some other workmen were working in a deep excavation when one side of it began to collapse, men called out but his father moved the wrong way and was buried to his neck.
 He was quickly removed but his injuries were too serious to survive.
 This left Albert as the main income earner for the family since then and they moved to Wellington shortly afterwards.

+Prior to becoming the administrator of the 1907-08 tour, Baskerville played rugby for the Wellington club in 1903 (making two appearances for their senior side) before switching to the Oriental club in 1904 where he played regularly in the backs for the senior side.
+He was said to be on the verge of provincial selection towards the end of the 1907 season but was not included in the Wellington representative side.
+He also played for the Post and Telegraph mid-week side in 1904 which won the tournament, beating Cycle and Bearers in the final.
+In the following year, he represented the Wednesday Players representative side in a match against the Wairarapa Thursday representative side.

 His book, Modern Rugby Football: New Zealand Methods; Points for the Beginner, the Player, the Spectator, was published in 1907 and gave him somewhat of a national profile.
 After the success of this project he moved on to his next ambitious idea, a professional rugby tour of Great Britain.
-Baskerville competed in many athletic events from 1903 to 1907 as a short and middle distance runner where he would compete for prize money.
-In late 1905 he filed a patent for a "cuff protector and blotter".
+Baskerville competed in many athletic events from 1903 to 1907 as a short and middle-distance runner where he would compete for prize money.
+In late 1905, he filed a patent for a "cuff protector and blotter".